Where we're heading next:

 Our Georgia picture was another miss because Georgia borders South Carolina on a river.
 Now, I've stopped on dangerous bridges before for a picture with the welcome sign, but this one was simply impossible.
 We do actually want to make it to our 50th state alive after all.

-possibly our most anticipated destination of this entire trip: Cumberland Island.
+Today we left for possibly our most anticipated destination of this entire trip: Cumberland Island.
 It's only a few miles from Florida, so we quickly crossed over the line (without mentioning it to the kids) and did a U-turn for yet another welcome sign shot in the pouring rain!

 In case you're unfamiliar with Cumberland, it's a small island -- almost pure nature -- with only one fancy-schmancy all-inclusive hotel, The Greyfield Inn.
 I'm a bit terrified about this because it'll end up being our priciest stop on the entire 50 states road trip and the dinner requires men to wear a jacket.
 Do you get the picture?
 Honeymooners come here.
 JFK Jr. was married here.